 The best flux for stained glass is a gel flux that has a thick enough liquid to wet and shine the solder seams when you hand-solder copper sheet metal or copper foil between the stained glass pieces.

-You also want to choose a flux that won’t stain the copper before you have a chance to wipe it clean when soldering.
+You also want to choose a stained glass soldering flux that won’t stain the copper before you have a chance to wipe it clean when soldering.

 That is why our own Classic 100 Gel Flux is ideal for stained glass.
 It makes the soldering process that much easier.
 It is the perfect flux for soldering stained glass copper and copper sheet metal.